lekangwang/learn-quiz-maker/README.md

     - Each row of this file is the data for 1 section folder.
 Please enter the information as I've done in the file already as an example.
 3. learn-quiz-template.csv inside the folder "quiz_library"
     - This csv file will hold ALL of the quiz question information for 1 quiz.
 All of your quiz content/settings will be written in an Excel file template that I have provided.
 Once filled in, please export the file as a plain CSV file (with the same name learn-quiz-template.csv) and replace that file into the "quiz_library" folder.
-    - Read more about specific instructions about how to fill in the LEARN quiz template Excel sheet in the template-instructions.txt file.
+    - Read more about specific instructions about how to fill in the LEARN quiz template Excel sheet in the template-instructions.txt file inside the folder "docs".
+3. errors.txt inside the folder "quiz_library"
+    - File where you will find all the unsuccessfully made quiz questions and their associated error messages
+    - My program will automatically skip to the next question if an error is encountered so execution will always complete

 To run the program after configuring/adding all 3 of the necessary CSV files in the correct folders, run the following command inside the integrated terminal inside VSCode to execute the build process.